suriakub/individual-project/stable-frontend/README.md

 ## How to build the Docker image

-First, build the app: `npm run build`
+First, build the app: `npm run build:prod`

 To build the docker image run: `docker build -t chooboo/stable-frontend .`